John "Hot Rod" Williams

 John "Hot Rod" Williams (August 9, 1962 – December 11, 2015) was an American professional basketball player in the National Basketball Association (NBA) from 1986 to 1999.

 Early life

 Williams was born in Sorrento, Louisiana, a small town near Baton Rouge.
-He got the nickname "Hot Rod" as a baby due to his habit of making engine-like noises as he scooted backwards across the floor.
+He earned the nickname "Hot Rod" as a baby due to his habit of making engine-like noises as he scooted backwards across the floor.

 College basketball

-A 6'11" power forward/center, he played collegiately at Tulane University, leaving as that school's second all-time leading scorer.
+A 6 ft 11 in power forward/center, he played collegiately at Tulane University, leaving as that school's all-time second-leading scorer.
 His career at Tulane was somewhat checkered, however.
 According to a Tulane booster club president, Williams was nearly kicked off the team in his sophomore year "for missing practices and for being unreliable".
 Additionally, he was a marginal student at best.
 He barely maintained a C average in high school, and had barely passed the SAT.
-At Tulane, his grade point average hovered in the C-D range despite a schedule laden with "decidedly non-academic" courses such as driver's education and weight training.
+At Tulane, his grade point average hovered in the C–D range despite a schedule laden with "decidedly non-academic" courses such as driver's education and weight training.